-This is a guest post by Adrian J Cartwood of 7million7years.com, who shares his opinion on good vs bad debt.
+This is a post by Adrian J Cartwood of 7million7years.com, who shares his opinion on good vs bad debt.
 Be sure to leave your thoughts in the comment section below.If all debt was bad, surely it would make sense to avoid it completely?

 I can’t explain why this is wrong without using a whole lot of boring numbers and calculations, so let me use food as an example, instead.